Subscribe to the blog and get the inside scoop!

 After all, you knew that once the customer had spent $80,000, they would no longer have a need for your services.

 You’d be pleased that the relationship was beneficial for both parties, and part ways on good terms, not wanting to burn any bridges in case they had other friends with big juicy signs on their foreheads.

 What if that prospective customer you’ve spent weeks chasing only had a $70 tag hanging over them—would you still waste time trying to pin them down for a meeting?

 If they came and spent $70 with you, would you spend hundreds of dollars trying to get them to spend more?

 Unlikely.
-You’d recognise that they weren’t worth the effort—of course, you’d deliver a great service if they were eager to do business, but you certainly wouldn’t spend much time or money bending over backwards to win and retain their business.
+You’d recognize that they weren’t worth the effort—of course, you’d deliver great service if they were eager to do business, but you certainly wouldn’t spend much time or money bending over backward to win and retain their business.

 The mistake too many businesses make

 When it comes to winning and losing customers, too many businesses fall on the wrong side of the story above.

 Two obsessions drive this failure:

 - An obsession with winning customers… Regardless of their lifetime value, however low it may be.